Burst Onto the Scene Meaning

 Definition: To appear in a place suddenly; to become popular or famous quickly.

-This expression also has the alternate forms burst upon the scene and burst on the scene.
+This expression also has the alternative forms burst upon the scene and burst on the scene.

 Origin of Burst Onto the Scene

-This idiom and its alternate forms first appeared during the early 1800s.
+This idiom and its alternative forms first appeared during the early 1800s.
 The exact origin is unknown.

 However, the definitions of scene include both a place where something happened and an area of interest.
 These encompass both of the common uses of the idiom.